-Staff and faculty members are required to regularly complete online courses related to the awareness and prevention of sexual harassment and sexual misconduct in the workplace and among students.
-The courses are interactive and contain many challenging and interesting real-life situations in an academic and workplace environment.
+New staff and faculty members are required to complete an online course related to the awareness and prevention of sexual harassment and sexual misconduct in the workplace and among students.
+The program addresses the definitions of behavior prohibited by the Student Sexual Misconduct Policy including sexual assault, stalking, and dating and domestic violence and University procedures for addressing alleged violations of those policies.
+The courses are interactive and contain many challenging and interesting real- life situations in an academic and workplace environment.
 One specific required course is titled, "Preventing Discrimination and Sexual Violence: Title IX, VAWA and Clery Act for Faculty and Staff."
+The program addresses the definitions of behavior prohibited by the Policy on Sexual Harassment Prohibited by Title IX including sexual assault, stalking, and dating and domestic violence.
 Additionally, each summer, the Staff Summit offers a variety of workshops and sessions for staff members, including annual offerings related to FERPA, Title IX, incident reporting, CPR, safety, and security guidelines, and supporting students.
-In addition to the aforementioned programs, Chapman University regularly hosts ongoing awareness campaigns and events.